arin-dev/CrewBot/README.md

 # Film Crew Selection API

 This project is a Django-based API designed to manage and select crew members for film projects.
-It uses a combination of Django models and a custom-built graph-based workflow to process project details and select the appropriate crew members.
+It uses a combination of Django models, Django REST Framework serializers, and a custom-built graph-based workflow to process project details and select the appropriate crew members.

 ## Key Components

 ### Django Models

-Defined in [API/crew/models.py](file:///c%3A/Users/arind/Desktop/CrewBot/API/crew/models.py#1%2C1-1%2C1), these models represent a `CrewMember` and a `Project`.
+Defined in [API/crew/models.py](file:///c%3A/Users/arind/Desktop/CrewBot/API/crew/models.py#1%2C1-1%2C1), these models represent a [CrewMember](file:///c%3A/Users/arind/Desktop/CrewBot/README.md#9%2C133-9%2C133) and a [Project](file:///c%3A/Users/arind/Desktop/CrewBot/README.md#9%2C152-9%2C152).
 They store information such as the name, user ID, job title, services, expertise, and location of a crew member, as well as project details and selected crews.

+### Django Serializers

+Defined in [API/crew/serializers.py](file:///c%3A/Users/arind/Desktop/CrewBot/API/crew/serializers.py#1%2C1-1%2C1), these serializers are used to convert complex data types, like Django models, into Python native datatypes that can then be easily rendered into JSON, XML, or other content types.
+They also provide deserialization, validating incoming data.

 ### CrewGraph